maxime-filippini/pipedreams/posts/2025/06-27-building-a-document-factory.md

 As a consumer, our `DocumentBuilder` will be handling **events** it receives from upstream producers.
 Because we're using `GenStage`, we only have to define the `handle_events/3` function, which will take the list of events, the PID of the producer, and the current state of our consumer as arguments.

-As previously explained, we have to make sure that each of our conversion job is ran into a separate process so we can do that work concurrently.
+As previously explained, we have to make sure that each of our conversion job is run into a separate process so we can do that work concurrently.
 This is as simple as calling `Task.async_stream` on all of our events, with the appropriate `max_concurrency` parameter, although it doesn't matter here since the list of events will never be larger than our `pool_size`, as defined above.

 ```elixir
 defmodule Docmaker.DocumentBuilder do